wallace/wallace.github.com/source/_posts/2013-09-21-octopress-love-twitter-update.markdown

 I've also ported that fix over to the [justin-kelly-theme](https://github.com/wallace/justin-kelly-theme/commit/5d84658bcc74adfee974cdbd2c4e64ec90b0baf1) too.
 You'll want to remove the old justin-kelly-theme and reinstall it.
+Here's
+how:

 ```
 $ rm -rf .themes/justin-kelly-theme/